How to build good credit is one of the questions I get asked all the time.

-I’ve been paying attention to my credit since I graduated from my Bachelors degree.
+I’ve been paying attention to my credit since I graduated with my Bachelor’s degree.
 Regularly checking my credit report was the easiest way to ensure my student loans remained in good standing as I repaid them, no credit cards were opened under my name through identity theft, and credit accounts I requested to be closed were actually closed.
-This might seem like overkill to worry about since I was always making my debt payments on time, but as many of 18% of credit reports contain errors and I’ve been the victim of identify theft before, so my paranoia keeps me watching my numbers.

 Because bad credit means you can be denied credit when you need it (like to qualify for a mortgage in order to buy a house) or will have to pay higher interest when you borrow, errors on your report aren’t just inconvenient, they can be expensive.
 Because of the high cost of having bad credit, people are always looking for an easy way to improve their score — sometimes being tempted by scams promising to help you build good credit for a monthly or annual fee.